 - Medical, aid stations, police, volunteers and course markings will no longer be available when roads open to traffic

 - NO Baby joggers, backpacks, bicycles, rollerblades, skateboards and animals allowed on the course

 - 25K Course Map (pdf)

-- Event Check-in will be available on Friday, May 8 from 11a-8p at the Sports & Fitness Expo,DeVos Place, 303 Monroe Ave NW, Grand Rapids and on Saturday, May 9 beginning at 6a
+- Event Check-in will be available on Friday, October 23 from 11a-8p at the Sports & Fitness Expo,DeVos Place, 303 Monroe Ave NW, Grand Rapids and on Saturday, October 24 beginning at 7a

 - Registered participants will receive a t-shirt, finisher medal, post-event refreshments and a free beverage ticket for the Finish Fest.